NCBI-Hackathons/Metatranscriptomics_Pilot/README.md

 IBDBMB (The Inflammatory Bowel Disease Multi'omics Database)
 https://ibdmdb.org/
 735 MATCHED Metatranscriptomics and Metagenomics datasets from human stool
+Also includes 16S, proteomics, metabolomics, host transcriptomics and serology data.
+Also includes rich metadata.

 ## A potential method for DNA/RNA comparison:
 Relating the metatranscriptome and metagenome of the human gut